 Tutoring for writing is available by appointment.
-Writing tutors can help you with papers for any subject area.
+Writing tutors can make suggestions and help you with papers for any subject area.
+However, they are not editors.
 You may stop in or call for an appointment.
 If you cannot get to campus, you might like to work with an on-line writing tutor.
 Go to the Learning Center pages on our website for directions on how to work with an online Writing Tutor.